Isiah Kiner-Falefa: Personal life

 Kiner-Falefa is of Samoan descent through his father and of Japanese and White American descent, with traces of Pennsylvania Dutch ancestry, through his mother.
 His maternal grandmother was from Hiroshima, Japan.

+Kiner-Falefa is the middle of three siblings.
+He has an older half-brother, Jaris, and a younger sister, Leka, who played college volleyball for the North Texas Mean Green, UNLV Rebels, and Chaminade Silverswords.

-Through his mother’s lineage, Kiner-Falefa is the second cousin twice removed of Baseball Hall of Famer Ralph Kiner.
-Their shared ancestor, Mary McPherran Kiner of Mifflin County, Pennsylvania, was Kiner’s great-grandmother and Kiner-Falefa’s great-great-great-grandmother.
-Kiner-Falefa’s maternal grandfather, John Kiner, attended the University of Hawaii and chose to remain in Hawaii rather than return to the mainland; he often shared stories with young Isiah about his second cousin Ralph.
+Through his mother's lineage, Kiner-Falefa is the second cousin twice removed of Baseball Hall of Famer Ralph Kiner.
+Their shared ancestor, Mary McPherran Kiner of Mifflin County, Pennsylvania, was Kiner's great-grandmother and Kiner-Falefa's great-great-great-grandmother.
+Kiner-Falefa's maternal grandfather, John Kiner, attended the University of Hawaii and chose to remain in Hawaii rather than return to the mainland; he often shared stories with young Isiah about his second cousin Ralph.

-Kiner-Falefa has two siblings: an older brother, Jaris, and a younger sister, Leka.
-His sister, Leka, played college volleyball at Chaminade University, the University of Nevada, Las Vegas (UNLV), and the University of North Texas.
+Kiner-Falefa married Tayea Chun, a fellow Hawaii native, on December 21, 2024, in a wedding ceremony in Kapolei, Hawaii.